ahmed-abdelfata7/WebStorage/README.md

 Web storage is more secure and can stored large amount of data locally without affecting on web site performance.
 # Two objects for storing data
 - session object `window.sessionStorage`
-This used to store data for one session and data lost when browser closed
+ used to store data for one session and data lost when browser closed.
 - local object `window.localStorage`
-This used to stroe data with no expiration date
+ used to stroe data with no expiration date.

 **Before using storage check if browser support it or not**